Rilmxp/Library/README.md

   - configuration files divided into .common.js, .dev.js and .prod.js
   - css, javascript and html files have been minified and hashed as per best practices.
+  - images are loaded lazily via the "loading" attribute of the image tag.

 - HTML: